 But as soon as Rowena and Salazar had gone back to minding their own business, Godric and Helga approached them.
-“Why are you sitting over here by yourselves?”
+“Why do you sit over here by yourselves?”
 Godric asked with a smile on his face.
-“I have just come up with a great idea about how to Sort the new students.”
+“I have just come up with a grand idea about how to Sort the new students.”

 Rowena looked up.
 “Do tell,” she said.

-“Well, this year we can’t just pick the ones we know, obviously, because there are too many.
-That’s why we could use my hat!
+“Well, this year we cannot just select the ones we know, obviously, because there are too many.
+That is why we could use my hat!
 We shall enchant it to select students for the Houses for us!”

-“We don’t have to take that many students,” Salazar interjected, his eyes narrowed.
-“Perhaps we should be a bit more selective so the school doesn’t get out of hand.
+“We do not have to accept that many students,” Salazar interjected, his eyes narrowed.
+“Perhaps we should be a bit more selective so the school does not get out of hand.
 I mean that we should accept pureblood witches and wizards, but not necessarily Muggle-borns.
 Muggle heritage can only mean trouble.
-We don’t want any violence like what’s happening everywhere outside Hogwarts…”
+We do not want any violence like what is happening everywhere outside Hogwarts…”

 “Muggle-borns can be extremely talented wizards and witches, too, Salazar,” said Rowena.
-“If we’re worried about numbers, we could admit only the ones with the most magical aptitude.”
+“If we are worried about numbers, we could admit only the ones with the most magical aptitude.”

 “We decided ages ago that the purpose of Hogwarts is so that we can teach anyone with magical ability how to use magic,” Helga reminded them.
-“And the number of people who’ve heard of Hogwarts is much greater this year; we’ve got a good reputation and people want to learn.
+“And the number of people who have heard of Hogwarts is much greater this year; we have gained a fine reputation and people want to learn.
 Why should we turn them away?”

 Salazar was silent and glanced at Rowena.
 Rowena wasn’t quite sure what to say to Salazar; she had a feeling that most of his objections stemmed from the fact that the Muggle he loved had betrayed his heart, but that wasn’t really the issue at hand.
 He would eventually get over Maeve, and then this would not be a problem anymore.
 So Rowena directed the discussion back to the original point as she addressed Godric.
-“You mean we’d just have the new students put on your hat and that’s it?
-The large number of students this year wouldn’t be a problem for it?”
+“You mean we would merely have the new students put on your hat and that is all?
+The large number of students this year would not be a problem for it?”

-“How would we know if it’s dividing the students properly?” asked Salazar.
+“How would we know if it is dividing the students properly?” asked Salazar.

 “Well,” said Godric, “I was thinking we could give the hat a piece of each of us, you know, let it see into our minds so it has the ability to pick students based on the skills and virtues each of us values.”

 Rowena privately wished she had thought of the idea herself, but she nodded.
-“It’s a great suggestion, Godric,” she said.
+“It is a great suggestion, Godric,” she said.
 “And it will make the Sorting process very simple, which is exactly how it should be.”